mirror/dd-wrt/src/router/openssl3/README-FIPS.md

 output generated on every machine that it is to be used on.
 For OpenSSL 3.0, you must not copy the FIPS module config file output data from one machine to another.

-On Unix, the `openssl fipsinstall` command will be invoked as follows by default:
+On Unix the `openssl fipsinstall` command will be invoked as follows by default:

     $ openssl fipsinstall -out /usr/local/ssl/fipsmodule.cnf -module /usr/local/lib/ossl-modules/fips.so